SystemsApproach/sdn/trellis.rst

 One thing to note about these examples is that there are two possible sources for routes.
-One is that the route is ``STATIC``, which usually means that SD-Fabric inserted it, with full knowledge of the what prefix it has assigned to each rack in the cluster.
+One is that the route is ``STATIC``, which usually means that SD-Fabric inserted it with full knowledge of the what prefix it has assigned to each rack in the cluster.
 (Human operators could also add a ``STATIC`` route using the CLI, but this would be an exception rather than the rule.)